RobProductions/OpenEOS/README.md

 **Local package installation**

 Feel free to download the project as .zip and place it somewhere on your local drive.
 Then use the *"Add package from disk"* option in the Package Manager to add this local package instead of the remote installation.
+Ensure the resulting folder in your project's Package directory is com.robproductions.openeos or com.robproductions.openeos-main so that Init can discover the installation directory correctly.

 **Installation failed or Unity not supported?**